 - one of ECOP1003 International Political Economy or ECOP1004 Economy and Society

-(ii) two compulsory senior units of study (12 credit points), as follows:
+(ii) two compulsory senior units of study (12 credit points), selected from the following:

 - ECOP2011 Economics of Modern Capitalism

 (iii) a minimum of 24 credit points in senior elective units of study selected options specified for the Political Economy major in the Faculty of Arts and Social Sciences Handbook.
 Students commencing from 2014 must include at least one 3000-level elective in their major.

 Note: Senior units of study can only be used to count towards the requirements for one major.
 Senior units cannot be "double counted" towards two majors.
 For example, ECOP3012 cannot count towards both a major in Political Economy and a major in International Business.